 Risk 6: Beyond Meat may face difficulties in sourcing ingredients

-One of Beyond Meat’s main ingredients, the pea protein, comes directly from the yellow pea.
-The company is sourcing this ingredient from only a handful of countries such as Canada, France, China and the U.S.
+One of Beyond Meat’s main ingredients, pea protein, comes directly from the yellow pea.
+The company is sourcing this ingredient from only a handful of countries such as Canada, France, China, and the U.S.

-The harvest of this crop could easily be affected by a number of factors, such as adverse weather conditions, natural disaster and pestilence, which are beyond the company’s control.
+The harvest of this crop could easily be affected by a number of factors, such as adverse weather conditions, natural disasters, and pestilence, which are beyond the company’s control.

 All of these events can lead to a supply constraint and result in a jump in the price of the ingredients.

-According to the 2Q20 quarterly report, a hypothetical 10% increase in the weighted average cost of pea protein, could result in an increase of $1.7 million to the cost of goods sold.
+According to the 2021 annual report, a hypothetical 10% increase in the weighted average cost of pea protein, could result in an increase of $3.0 million in the cost of goods sold.

 If an ingredient supply constraint does occur, Beyond Meat could incur significantly higher costs of goods sold, thereby leading to lower profitability, and eventually lower stock price.

-Risk 7: Consumers’ preference for Beyond Meat’s products are hard to predict
+Risk 7: Consumers’ preference for Beyond Meat’s products is hard to predict

-Another risk that Beyond Meat is facing is related to consumers’ preference towards its plant-based protein products.
+Another risk that Beyond Meat is facing is related to consumers’ preference for its plant-based protein products.

 In this aspect, consumer trends that are now favoring sales of Beyond Meat’s plant-based meat products may not necessarily last forever and can possibly change at the drop of a hat.